Azure/ResourceModules/docs/wiki/Contribution guide - Get formatted RBAC roles.md

 # How it works

+This script
-1. From the provided raw and plain roles list, create a list of only the contained role names
+1. Leverages a list of role names that the Azure portal provides for a given resource type
-1. Fetch all available roles from Azure
+1. Fetches all available roles from Azure
-1. Go through all provided role names, match them with those from Azure to get the matching RoleDefinitionId and format a string like `'<roleName>': subscriptionResourceId('Microsoft.Authorization/roleDefinitions','<roleDefinitionId>')` for each match
+1. Goes through all provided role names, matches them with those from the Azure portal to get the matching RoleDefinitionId and provides an output string, formatted like `'<roleName>': subscriptionResourceId('Microsoft.Authorization/roleDefinitions','<roleDefinitionId>')` for each match
-1. Print the result to the terminal
+1. Prints the result to the terminal

 # How to use it

-The script does not accept any custom parameter per se, but expects you to replace the placeholder in the `rawRoles` variable inside the script
+The script does not accept any custom parameters, but expects you to replace the placeholder in the `rawRoles` 'here-string' variable inside the script with the value fetched from the Azure portal, as detailed below.

 ```PowerShell
 $rawRoles = @'